pannacotta14/squad-efficiency-transfermarkt-streamlit/README.md

 ## Deliverables

-This repository fulfills the Role 3 deliverables defined in the course:
+This repository fulfills the deliverables defined as follows:

 * Fully functional Streamlit dashboard
 * At least two interactive analytical views